-This additional financial information at 31 March 2023 has been prepared pursuant to the International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB) and endorsed by the European Commission.
+This additional financial information at 31 March 2024 has been prepared pursuant to the International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB) and endorsed by the European Commission.
 The IFRS also include the International Accounting Standards (IAS) still in force and all interpretations of the International Financial Reporting Interpretations Committee (IFRIC), formerly the Standard Interpretations Committee (SIC), in force at the reporting date.

-The provisions of IAS 34 (Interim financial reporting) were not applied in the preparation of the additional financial information at 31 March 2023.
+The provisions of IAS 34 (Interim financial reporting) were not applied in the preparation of the additional financial information at 31 March 2024.
 Indeed, the Group applies this standard to its half-year financial reports and not to quarterly reports.
 Moreover, although this additional financial information does not include all disclosures required for a full set of financial statements, it includes notes to explain the events and transactions relevant to understanding the variations in the Group's financial position and performance since the last annual financial statements.

-The accounting policies applied are described below.
+The accounting policies applied in the preparation of the additional financial information at 31 March 2024 are described below.

-Basis of presentation
+Basis of preparation

-The additional financial information at 31 March 2023 comprises an income statement, a statement of comprehensive income, a statement of financial position, a statement of changes in equity and these notes.
+The additional financial information at 31 March 2024 comprises an income statement, a statement of comprehensive income, a statement of financial position, a statement of changes in equity and these notes.